Warglaive/Fontys_deliverables_spienzer/Analysis_artefacts/user_stories/user_stories.md

 - [ ] The user can view predictions for different pages or the whole site.

 ### Tasks
-- [ ] Develop a web traffic prediction model.
+- [ ] Implement a web traffic prediction model.
 - [ ] Integrate the prediction model into the dashboard.
 - [ ] Design a visualization for the predicted data.